e99h2121/gitbook-pathtoshanghai/ja/housing.md

 - [PuDong new district](http://www.tripadvisor.jp/Attraction_Review-g308272-d555055-Reviews-Pudong_New_Area-Shanghai.html)

 Newly developed economic area.
-There is 东方明珠.
+There is 東方明珠.
 2015, Disney store has opened.

 ---